wlukla/rs-assignments/presentation.md

 * improves style of code
 * highly readable
 * increases programmer's productivity
+* adds new functions that not implemented in Vanilla JS
 * extends built into JS methods

 ### Disadvantages: